 A SIMPLE WAY TO BRIDGE

-We explain bridging loans in more detail
+We explain bridging finance in more detail

 When the completion of a property deal needs to be done quickly.
 This could include buying a property at auction or in a situation where the seller is offering discount on a property in exchange for a quick sale.